Jim Baen: Stance on DRM

-Baen's e-books did not use encryption or Digital Rights Management (DRM).
+Baen's e-books did not use encryption or DRM.
 Baen was an outspoken opponent of DRM, regarding it as harmful to publishers and authors as well as readers.

 With his death, many other publishers have come to agree with his methods and principles.
 His stance on DRM is considered to still have been the most extreme among mainstream publishers, but has grown in credibility over time.
 Eric Flint, who has been called "Baen's Bulldog" on the DRM/Copy protection controversy believes that Jim Baen's legacy will be the impact on the DRM issue, and that Baen will have saved society from the rapaciousness of big corporations because Jim Baen had the courage of convictions to spit in the face of encryption, and moreover, prove that non-encrypted, non-DRM-protected intellectual materials actually give a sales boost—exactly the opposite of the conventional wisdom.